 The Ship Inn is an Olde Worlde Inn set in a striking location right on the shore of Red Wharf Bay near Benllech on the northeast coast of Anglesey.
 A roaring log fire throughout the winter months is the perfect refuge from the cold outdoors.
-Here you can enjoy good food and real ales seven days a week and in true fisherman style, you can sample some of the 48 varieties of Whisky on offer – now that’s a sure fire way to warm you from the cold Irish sea winds!
+Here you can enjoy good food and real ales seven days a week.
+In true fisherman style, you can sample some of the 48 varieties of Whisky on offer.
+Now that’s a sure fire way to warm you from the cold Irish sea winds!

 Cycle from Silver Bay: 2 hrs 11 mins Distance: 24 miles

 The Black Lion Inn is a Grade II Listed, newly renovated 18th Century Inn situated on the North Coast of the island.
 It was renovated with careful consideration by new owners Leigh & Mari after it lay derelict for a period of about seven years.
 The Inn includes a cosy bar and dining room in the original part of the building.
 Plus a modern extension with additional dining area to the rear.
 If you have a four-legged friend joining you on your walk, dogs are more than welcome to join you in the bar area.
 This is another quirk which adds to the Black Lion magic.